yu1hpa/picoCTF2022/rev/Bbbbloat/README.md

 bbbbloat: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=7a84389cb2bf31311778992121916d06a92bf701, for GNU/Linux 3.2.0, stripped
 ```

 Then you give execute permission to the file and execute the file, you find that to input number is required.
-So, You can infer that you can get flag by getting correct number.
+So, you can infer that you can get flag by getting correct number.
 ```
 $ ./bbbbloat
 What's my favorite number?
 39